 Professor Dodds is the Deputy Vice-Chancellor (Research and Industry Engagement) and Professor of Philosophy at La Trobe University.

 She has held senior roles at multiple institutions including the University of New South Wales.
 She is recognised internationally for her leadership in research ethics and public policy development related to emerging medical technologies, and is an active researcher in applied ethics and political philosophy.

 Professor Matthias Ernst

-Professor Ernst is the Head of the School of Cancer Medicine at La Trobe University and the Scientific Director of the Olivia Newton-John Cancer Research Institute.
+Professor Ernst is the Head of the School of Cancer Medicine at La Trobe University and Director of the Olivia Newton-John Cancer Research Institute.